DigonGames/npm-outdated-hipchat/README.md

   *  The name of the sender. default value: 'npm outdated'
 *  depth
   *  Max depth for checking dependency tree.
 See the documentation for [npm outdated](https://www.npmjs.org/doc/cli/npm-outdated.html). default value: 0
+* ignorePreReleases
+  *  If the latest version is a pre-release, it is ignored. default value: true
+* ignoredModules
+  *  A comma-separated list of modules to ignore from the check